yh-hust/DocSeeker/Evaluation/README.md

 ## How to run

-prepare the images for each benchmark and place them into their respective folders under the `tmp` directory:
+Prepare the images for each benchmark and place them into their respective folders under the `tmp` directory:

 ```text
 Evaluation/